▶️ Local police attend memorial for fallen Nyssa officer as honor guard members

 “Our whole goal is to give back to that department, to that family, to the profession,” said Lt.
 Clint Burleigh, Bend Police Department.
-“Whatever the task is, whether it’ an honor cordon, a lot of times what we’ll do is flag presentations at the beginning of the service.
+“Whatever the task is, whether it’s an honor cordon, a lot of times what we’ll do is flag presentations at the beginning of the service.
 We’ll fold a flag.
-Sometimes we’ll do honor watch over the fallen officer to protect them.
-There’s a vast amount jobs for us to do to make sure that officer and that family are honored for the commitment and, unfortunately, giving their life for the community.”
+Sometimes we have honor watch over the fallen officer to protect them.
+There’s a vast amount jobs for us to do to make sure that family and that officer are honored for the commitment and, unfortunately, giving their life for the community.”

 Authorities have arrested a man suspected of fatally shooting Nyssa reserve police officer Johnson after a car chase last Saturday.